Filibuster: Senate

 Under current Senate rules, any modification or limitation of the filibuster would be a rule change that could itself, be filibustered, with two-thirds of those senators present and voting (as opposed to the normal three-fifths of those sworn) needing to vote to break the filibuster.
 However, under Senate precedents, a simple majority can act (and has acted) to limit the practice by overruling decisions of the chair.
 The removal or substantial limitation of the filibuster by a simple majority, rather than a rule change, is called the constitutional option by proponents, and the nuclear option by opponents.

 On November 21, 2013, the Democratic-controlled Senate voted 52 to 48 to require only a majority vote to end a filibuster of all executive and judicial nominees, excluding Supreme Court nominees, rather than the three-fifths of votes previously required.
 On April 6, 2017, the Republican-controlled Senate voted 52 to 48 to require only a majority vote to end a filibuster of Supreme Court nominees.
 A three-fifths (60 vote) supermajority is still required to end filibusters on legislation.

 While president, Donald Trump spoke out against the 60-vote requirement for legislation on several occasions.
 In opposition to Trump, Senate Majority Leader Mitch McConnell committed to not abolish the filibuster for legislation; in April 2017, a broad mix of 61 senators (32 Republicans, 28 Democrats, and one independent) signed a letter stating their support for the 60-vote threshold and their opposition to abolishing the filibuster for legislation.

 In 2021, the Senate filibuster's past, particularly its historical usage in blocking civil rights legislation, a practice described by the Associated Press as racist, fuelled arguments for its end.
 On January 19, 2022, the Democratic-controlled Senate voted to change the filibuster.
 The vote, however, failed 52–48, due to the defection of Democratic Senators Joe Manchin and Kyrsten Sinema.

-On April 1, 2025, Cory Booker gave the longest senate speech in American history, known as Cory Booker's marathon speech, surpassing the previous record of Strom Thurmond's filibuster of the Civil Rights Act of 1957.
-This speech, however, was not a filibuster, as there was no vote on a bill being blocked.